meiad-khan/Emergency-Hotline/readme.md

 **getElementById** : When we want to find one element, we use getElementById.
 It returns a single element<br>
 **getElementsByClassName** : When we want to find all the matching elements whom we give the same class name, we use getElementsByClassName.
 It returns a HTMLCollection.<br>
 **querySelector** : When we want to select the first matching element by an Id or a ClassName, we use querySelector.
 It returns a single element.<br>
-**querySelectorAll** : When we want to select the all matching element, we use querySelector.
+**querySelectorAll** : When we want to select the all matching element, we use querySelectorAll.
 It returns a NodeList.<br>

 2. How do you **create and insert a new element into the DOM**?<br>